Warwick, New York: Education

 Most of the town is in the Warwick Valley Central School District.

 The Florida Union Free School District includes some other parts of the town.
-The distruct serves the residents of Florida, NY, with Golden Hill Elementary School and S.S.
-Seward Institute.
+The district Florida Union Free School District serves the residents of Florida, NY, with Golden Hill Elementary School and S. S. Seward Institute.

 The Greenwood Lake Union Free School District includes another part of the town.
-It serves the residents of Greenwood Lake, with the GWL Elementary School and GWL Middle School; students have a choice of Chester Academy or Warwick Valley High School for their high school education.
+It Home - Greenwood Lake Union Free School District serves the residents of Greenwood Lake, with the GWL Elementary School and GWL Middle School; students have a choice of Chester Academy or Warwick Valley High School for their high school education.

 Another part is in the Tuxedo Union Free School District.

 Festivals

 Applefest is an annual outdoor festival attracting as many as 35,000 people each year in October.

 The Hudson Valley Jazz Festival, originally named the Warwick Valley Jazz Festival, takes place during the summer.

 The annual George Washington Day 5K is a tradition that celebrates when the Founding Father, Gen. George Washington, came to Warwick and enjoyed a grog with his men in Baird's Tavern.
 This popular tradition takes place in July, and is carried on by the Historical Society of the Town of Warwick, also known as the Warwick Historical Society, a nonprofit organization dedicated to Warwick since its inception in 1906.